kmolLin/Pyquino/README.md

-Pyserial gui use PyQt5
+Pyquino
 ===

-A Gui-Base tools with pyserial and PyQt5 for communcation to another machine.
+A Gui-Base tools with pyserial and PyQt5 for communcation to machine.

 How to use it ?
 ---